‘Baffled’ Jeremy Clarkson hits out at Phillip Schofield ‘witch hunt’

 ’It seems to me he is only guilty of being what he said he was: gay,’ Jeremy Clarkson says

-Jeremy Clarkson said he finds the criticism of Phillip Schofield over his secret affair with a younger male colleague “weird” and has “never seen a witch hunt like it”.
+Columnist and TV host Jeremy Clarkson has said that he finds the criticism of Phillip Schofield over his secret affair with a younger male colleague “weird” and has “never seen a witch hunt like it”.

 Clarkson said he does not know Schofield and has “no skin in the fight”, but wrote about the outrage that has followed Schofield’s saga.